 Quitting smoke can lead to a weight gain of 4-5 kg within a year, most of this in the first three months.
 This was the finding of a study published in the British Medical Journal.
 This is higher than what was expected.
 In the editorial, it is said that this modest weight gain should not detract or discourage people from quitting as the modest weight gain is easily outweighed by the health benefits.

 The research was carried out on people who took recourse to nicotine replacement therapy as well as those who did not take any.
 The average weight gain in untreated quitters was 2.9 kg after three months and 4.7 kg after a year.
 16 percent of the quitters were found to gain 10 kg before completing 12 months.
 The estimates of people who underwent the therapy were more or less the same.

 One fact was clear from this research, that previous figures of weight gain after quitting were underestimated.
 The researchers suggested that with further research, they would be able to identify the people who are at greatest risk of gaining weight.
 They would also be able to clarify the ideal ways to stop persistent weight gain after quitting.

-When you quit, nicotine isn't all what you crave for.
-You may also discover that you miss the habit of lighting a cigarette and putting it to your mouths.
+When you quit, nicotine isn't all that you would crave for.
+You may also discover that you miss the habit of lighting a cigarette and putting it in your mouths.
 Many smokers turn to food to satisfy this so-called need for "oral gratification."